Conflict (process): Styles

+While the Thomas and Kilmann system describes five typical conflict styles, aligns the measures with the conflict styles and the situations and emphasizes collaboration as a solution, the measures in the Glasl system and the Ramsbotham system are aligned with the escalation level.

+Resolution

+Mediation

 Conflict is a social process that is exacerbated when individual members of a group take sides in the debate.
 Among the methods to resolve conflict is mediation of the dispute by a group member not currently involved in the dispute.
 More specifically, a mediator is defined as a person who attempts to resolve a conflict between two group members by intervening in this conflict.
-Put simply, the mediator can be thought of as a disinterested guide directs the disputants through the process of developing a solution to a disagreement (Forsyth, 2010).
+Put simply, the mediator can be thought of as a disinterested guide directs the disputants through the process of developing a solution to a disagreement.
+For conflicts with negative interpersonal relationships on a low escalation level, relationship building can help transform the nature of the relationship and improve the communication.
+As mediation depends on meeting together peacefully, it is more successful in conflicts with low levels of escalation where there is still a will to work on an agreement.